openframeworks/ofSite/tutorials/howto_sound/play_a_sound.markdown

 		mySound.load("fileName.mp3");
 	}

 Next, play the sound file.
-If you add this to the setup method, the sound will play continuously after you run your app.
+If you add this to the setup method, the sound will play once right when you start your app.
+You can also send your sound to loop if you want it to play continuously.

 	void ofApp:setup(){
 		mySound.load("fileName.mp3");